 - Could your elder make use of public transport concessions like bus passes and train discounts or railcards, click on Age UK for more info.
 Aylesbury Vale District Council has modified its travel assistance recently (@Sep 2019), summarised here.
 The Royal Voluntary Service may be able to help your elder reach appointments too and some communities have neighbourhood voluntary FiSH schemes.
 Here’s a Bucks example, Haddenham FISH Transport Scheme.
 Also check out Bucks County Council community transport and the Chilterns Dial-a-Ride Service.

-- Check that your elder is paying the best price for their utilities and target 46p a litre for heating oil.
+- Check that your elder is paying the lowest price for their utilities and target 46p a litre for heating oil.
 For example Community Impact Bucks has an ‘oil buying club‘ that buys on behalf of combined households every month.
 Use comparison sites like boiler juice to check or slash costs of other utilities and make sure payment plans don’t include anything not being used.
 Marj paid for wifi for years without ever using it.
-Consumer champions like Which? and Moneysavingexpert are great sources for savings tips too.
+Consumer champions like Which? and Moneysavingexpert are great for saving money too.

 - Contact your water authority to see if they support people on low income with special water needs (eg incontinence requires a lot of laundry).
 Click here for Severn Trent Water’s support programme.